 START-UP & SCALE-UP CONTEST

-StoreShippers chosen as most promising supply chain scale-up
+RTI Blockchain chosen as the most promising supply chain scale-up

 In a separate contest held in parallel during the inNOWvate Supply Chain Event, the most promising supply chain scale-up was announced.
 One of the main criteria for a business to be considered a scale-up is that it is a young company that has raised more than €2 million in capital.
 The Dutch scale-up StoreShippers received the most votes from the online audience for its independent solution to measure supply chain-related carbon emissions, thus defeating fellow finalists Carbmee from Germany and Shipnext from Belgium.
 StoreShippers won a media campaign worth €10,000 across the various media channels of organizer Supply Chain Media.